Chart Color Schemes

 Lalor is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Lalor's dwelling structure, as per the latest Census, consisted of 88.8% houses and 11.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Lalor's dwelling structure, as per the latest Census, was 88.8% houses and 11.2% other dwellings.
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
 Home ownership in Lalor stood at 40.3%, with mortgaged dwellings at 31.3% and rented ones at 28.3%.
 The median monthly mortgage repayment was $1,775, below Melbourne metro's average of $2,000.
 Median weekly rent in Lalor was $351, compared to Melbourne metro's $390.
 Nationally, Lalor's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing